Sim4n6/plasoWiki/Style-guide.md

 * When catching exceptions use "as exception:" not some alternative form like "as error:" or "as details:"
 * Raise exceptions like this: ```raise MyException(u'Error message')``` or ```raise MyException```.

+#### Docstrings
+* We use "Google Style" docstrings.
+See http://sphinxcontrib-napoleon.readthedocs.org/en/latest/example_google.html to see how to write these most effectively.

 #### Other

 * Avoid the use of global variable at all cost.